BeesTek/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. ls -la > ls_cwd_content is a scipt that overwrites into the file ls_cwd_content a result of the ls -la command
 9. tail -n | iacta >> iacta is script that duplicates the last line of the file iacta which will be in a working directory.
 10. find . -type -name "*.js" -delete is a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+11. find . -type d -not -name '.' | wc -l is a script that counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account and hidden directories should be counted
+12.